omar-oahmad/nodemcu-nodejs/README.md

 # __nodemcu-nodejs__
-**
+*An IoT solution built to injest real-time data from a NodeMCU to a webapp developed on MERN stack.
-A basic IoT solution which can injest data from a NodeMCU to a MERN app, and allows updation/deletion of input data from front-end.
-Includes user authentication.
+Designed to allow the end user to view input data, and update and delete saved data from front-end.
-**
+Includes user authentication.*

 Back-end system in NodeJS that is able to ingest data from a single NodeMCU based electricity meter.
 Uses an MQTT client to receive this data.